jlumpe/gambit/docs/source/tutorial.rst

     gambit query -o out.csv genomes/*.fasta.gz

+This gives the following output table (shown here transposed in order to better fit on the page):

-.. csv-table:: Contents of out.csv
+.. csv-table:: Contents of ``out.csv`` (transposed)
-   :file: example-results.csv
+   :file: tutorial-files/results-transposed.csv
    :header-rows: 1
+   :stub-columns: 1

 The ``predicted`` columns describe the predicted taxonomic classification of each query genome.
 ``closest.description`` is the database reference genome closest to the query, ``closest.distance``